- Introduction

 -

-Database User: A user with a non-administrative role in the MySQL database.
+Database User: The database user that you created.
+This is a user with a non-administrative role in the MySQL database.

 -